solarpush/firestore-search-engine/README.md

 Firestore is a powerful, serverless solution provided by Google Cloud Platform for your data storage needs.
 Yet it does not come with a full-text search feature.
 Firestore Search Engine package gives you the ability to provide your application with a powerful search feature without significant coding effort.
 With its easy configuration and extensive documentation, the Firestore Search Engine package is a great choice for empowering your Firestore-based applications with full-text search capabilities.

 Please read our documentation carefully to understand how to best utilise Firestore Search Engine in your project and feel free to raise any issues or feature requests.

+## Next Steps

+- Fix types for cjs types
+- Add support of GPU (cuda)
+- Add metrics in stress test in GCP
+- Rewrite handler in Go and start build-in Firestore extenssion from fields configurations
+- Use onnxruntime directly without dependency (fastembeded)